dicyu/tinyapp/README.md

 - Run the development web server using the `npm start` command.

 ## How to Use
-- Run your node server
+- Run your node server.
 - Browse to http://localhost:8080/
+- Register as a new user.
 - Enjoy using TinyApp!